What You Always Wanted to Know,

 How many people live in the house?

 There are 14 residents who live in the Treehouse.
-We currently have 10 women and 4 males.

 Do only environmental studies/science majors live at the Treehouse?